charya-s/obsidian-sync/07 - Gaming/Europa Universalis 4/Ayutthaya (EE).md

 ***Main Mod***: Europa Expanded

 - The main goal is to form Siam and then eventually, Bharat.
-- We'll start by working towards 3% professionalism to complete the mission that gives us claims on Khmer.
+- We'll start by working towards 3% professionalism.
+	- For the mission that gives us a subjugation CB on Khmer.
 -